 You’re never too young to get bitten by the travel bug, but luckily for Adam Slater he found a way to scratch that travel itch by joining the very organisation that was responsible for his first overseas trip…

-“When you work at a travel company – it doesn’t take long to realise that wherever you go, there’s always someone around the office who has been there before you.
+“When you work at a travel company – it doesn’t take long to realise that wherever you go, there’s always someone around the office who has been on holiday there before you.

-So when these well-travelled, Gandalf-looking staff members gather us young Hobbits around the campfire to regale us with tales of their Intrepid adventures, I’m always quick to remind them that I too have had a pretty unique Intrepid experience.
-An experience that they’ve well-and-truly missed the boat on.
+So when these well-travelled, Gandalf-looking staff members gather us young Hobbits around the campfire to regale us with tales of their Intrepid holiday adventures, I’m always quick to remind them that I too have had a pretty unique Intrepid experience.
+A holiday experience that they’ve well-and-truly missed the boat on.

 What was it like?
 Well take all that excitement, ants-in-your-pants energy that you get before you go on a holiday as an adult, and double it.
 I was excited about everything, from getting my first passport to the dreaded 8-hour plane ride.